Selection for interview

 Those applying for Medicine

 Medicine is highly competitive.
 In order to have a realistic chance of a place at Cambridge, and therefore to be invited for interview, applicants will normally, but not always, score higher than CC in the first two sections of the Bio-Medical Admissions Test (BMAT).
-If studying GCSEs and A levels they will usually also have a minimum of five A* at GCSE and an average of at least 85% in their three best AS subjects (usually higher).
+If studying GCSEs and A levels they will usually also have a minimum of five A* at GCSE and strong predicted grades.